 We have a duty to consider the welfare of every pet in our care.
 In extreme cases, euthanasia will be considered – and is a decision that is never taken lightly.

 If you have any press enquiries, please get in touch by calling 0300 303 9333 and ask to be put through to the communications team.
-Alternatively, you can reach individual members of the team with the following extension numbers: Chris Walker (extension 1313), Catie Allwright (extension 1237), or Nicole Perez on 07856 240 152.
+Alternatively, you can reach individual members of the team with the following extension numbers or by email: Catie Allwright (extension 1237), or Nicole Perez on 07856 240 152.

 For any out-of-hours media enquiries, please contact Justin Morris on 07588 803 279.